awsaavedra/awsaavedra.github.io/content/documentation.md

 ## 15. Resource Allocation: Time, Capital, attention, and more

+For my writings on this topic please see: https://awsaavedra.com/tags/finance/

 1. The Intelligent Investor by Benjamin Graham
 2. Security Analysis by Benjamin Graham
 3. Dhandho Investor book